Baltimore Truck Accident Attorney

 - Loss of consortium or companionship, which can compensate a spouse or immediate family for the loss of your society and services to the family and household due to your injuries

 Finally, if you have suffered property damages, such as your vehicle or property inside your vehicle being damaged or destroyed in the accident, you may also be entitled to seek compensation for the cost to repair or replace your damaged or destroyed property.

-In an 18-wheeler accident, fault is determined by looking at a number of factors to identify how the accident occurred and, as a result, who was responsible for causing the accident.
-In many cases, the actions of the police are critical to determining fault in a truck accident.
+In an 18-wheeler accident, the fault is determined by looking at a number of factors to identify how the accident occurred and, as a result, who was responsible for causing the accident.
+In many cases, the actions of the police are critical to determining fault in a 18-wheeler truck accident.

 The police may issue a traffic citation or arrest a driver for a criminal traffic violation.
 If the driver is ultimately convicted on the citation or criminal charge, it is strong evidence that the trucker’s unlawful driving caused the accident.
 The police may also draft an accident report in which they designate one or more drivers responsible for the wreck.

 In addition, we may look at pieces of evidence from the accident, including accident scene photographs, vehicle data, and damage/repair reports.
 These pieces of evidence are often used by accident reconstruction experts to prepare a report, diagram, or other model demonstrating how the accident occurred and who was responsible for causing it.

 Finally, we may also look at other circumstantial evidence that indicates a party’s negligence, such as the truck driver’s logs, the truckload manifest, or the truck maintenance records.
 These may be strong evidence that negligent driving or negligent use or maintenance of the truck caused the accident.

 Common Causes of Truck Accidents